Data from December 2017.

 EU residents showed a preference to travel in the summer months with nearly one in four of their trips made in July or August.

-Residents of Germany and the United Kingdom spent more than half of the total number of nights spent abroad by EU-28 residents
+Residents of Germany and the United Kingdom spent more than half of the total number of nights spent abroad by EU-28 residents in 2016

 EU-28 residents spent an estimated 2.6 billion nights abroad on tourism trips in 2016 (see Figure 6).
 German residents spent 771 million nights on trips outside of Germany in 2016, while residents of the United Kingdom spent 564 million nights abroad (UK data are for 2013); residents from these two EU Member States accounted for more than half (51.3 %) of the total number of nights spent abroad by EU-28 residents.